Chautauqua Hall of Brotherhood

 The Chautauqua Hall of Brotherhood (also known as the Chautauqua Auditorium and Lakeyard) is a historic site in DeFuniak Springs, Walton County, Florida.
-It was constructed as part of the Chautauqua education movement and is located at 95 Circle Drive.
-It is now used to house a branch of the Walton County Chamber of Commerce.
+Built as part of the Chautauqua education movement, it is located at 95 Circle Drive and currently houses a branch of the Walton County Chamber of Commerce.
 On August 7, 1972, it was added to the U.S. National Register of Historic Places.

 In 1989, the building was listed in A Guide to Florida's Historic Architecture, published by the University of Florida Press.